Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 1. d4 d5
 2. c4

+Blackmar-Diemer gambit

+1. d4 d5
+2. e4

+Will Black capture the White pawn on e4?
+White might be more interested in an early check.

+1. d4 d5
+2. e4 dxe4
+3. Bb5+

+The best answer for Black is c6, forcing the White bishop to retreat or be captured.
+But sometimes an easy bot playing Black will respond with Qd7.
+Then the sacrifice of a bishop for a queen is quite worthwhile for White.

+Mikenas defense

+1. d4 Nc6

 [FINISH WRITING]

 Statistics suggest you have a 40% chance of winning with this opening, and a 36% chance of drawing.
 That means only a 24% chance of losing.
 But of course this ignores other factors, such as how your opponent's skills compare to yours.

+Indian game

+1. d4 Nf6

+Indian game, knights variation

+1. d4 Nf6
+2. Nf3 Nd5

 Dutch defense